The Correlated Word of Wisdom Origin Story

 Some of the men were excessive chewers of the filthy weed, and their disgusting slobbering and spitting cause Mrs. [Emma] Smith… to make the ironical remark that ‘It would be a good thing if a revelation could be had declaring the use of tobacco a sin, and commanding its suppression’….
 The matter was taken up and joked about, one of the brethren suggested that the revelation should also provide for a total abstinence from tea and coffee drinking, intending this as a counter dig at the sisters.High Priest David Whitmer, one of the Three Witnesses, quote in Des Moines Daily News, October 16, 1886, p.
 20

-He suggests that as Emma complained about the chewing tobacco and even suggested that Joseph come up with a revelation that it was a sin, the brethren also has suggestions of their own about the revelation.
+He suggests that as Emma complained about chewing tobacco and even suggested that Joseph come up with a revelation that it was a sin, the brethren also have suggestions of their own about the revelation.
 The men would sit around and socialize while drinking strong drinks and chewing tobacco.
 The women on the other hand would sit around and socialize with tea or coffee.
 So in effect, the “revelation” is a dig at both the men and women of the organization and their “vices”.
-Feels like a tit for tat type situation like children playing toys who can’t be made to cooperate or share, they feel if they can’t have things their way, they won’t allow anyone else to either.
+Feels like a tit-for-tat type of situation like children playing with toys who can’t be made to cooperate or share, they feel if they can’t have things their way, they won’t allow anyone else to either.